-- (2) Average price paid per share is calculated on the trade date and excludes any excise tax that we accrue on our share repurchases as a result of the Inflation Reduction Act of 2022. - (3) In November 2023, we announced that our board of directors authorized the Share Repurchase Program to purchase up to \$100.0 million of the Company's common stock.
+(2) Average price paid per share is calculated on the trade date and excludes any excise tax that we accrue on our share repurchases as a result of the Inflation Reduction Act of 2022.

+(3) In November 2023, we announced that our board of directors authorized the Share Repurchase Program to purchase up to \$100.0 million of our common stock.
 The Share Repurchase Program does not have a fixed expiration date and does not obligate us to acquire any dollar amount or specific number of shares.
 Repurchases of our common stock under the Share Repurchase Program may be made from time to time on the open market (including through the use of trading plans intended to qualify under Rule 10b5-1 under the Exchange Act), in privately negotiated transactions, or by other methods, at our discretion, and in accordance with applicable securities laws and other restrictions.
+As of June 30, 2024, we had no remaining balance available for repurchases under the Share Repurchase Program.